Brett Anderson, Starting Pitcher, Toronto Blue Jays

 Birthplace: Midland, Texas

-Brett Anderson, starting pitcher for the Chicago Cubs, was first drafted by the Arizona Diamondbacks in 2006.
+Brett Anderson, starting pitcher for the Toronto Blue Jay, was first drafted by the Arizona Diamondbacks in 2006.
 After spending the 2007 season in the Diamondbacks' minor league system, he was traded in December, 2007, to the Oakland Athletics.
 He played in the Athletics' minor league system in 2008.